WinSSHTerm/WinSSHTerm/README.md

 ### Changelog
 2.24.0
 * New option to append custom command line parameters for Pageant, useful e.g. when using PuTTY CAC (File->Prefernces->Pageant)
-* Bug fix: Ignored private key file when using Jump Server mode "SSH Proxy"
+* Bug fix: Ignored private key file when using Jump Server mode "SSH Proxy" (thanks to drizzt09)
 * Bug fix: Possible race condition in Script Runner

 2.23.3